remla25-team21/operation/README.md

 **Temporary Workaround**

 1. Go to System Settings -> General -> Airdrop & Handoff and switch off Airplay Receiver.
-2. Go to terminal and use kill any process on port 5000:
+2. Go to the terminal and use kill any process on port 5000:
    ```bash
    lsof -i :5000
    kill -9 <PID>